Exam Board: AQA

 Entry Requirements: Grade 6 or above in GCSE Spanish.

 Watch our video about spanish a-level

 The Languages Department at Silverdale has a proud history: the school was originally a specialist language college and our excellent National Modern Languages School Centred Initial Teacher Training (NML SCITT) Hub is the only national teacher-training course in modern languages in the UK.

 We aim to develop skills, confidence and creativity in the four key areas: speaking, listening, reading and writing.
 Our teachers are very experienced and enthusiastic, using a wide range of activities and strategies to help students enjoy learning foreign languages.
 Authentic resources and the use of the foreign language in lessons are a key part of language teaching at Silverdale.
-We offer a range of extra-curricular activities and some amazing trips abroad to enhance your language learning experience.
+We offer a range of extracurricular activities and some amazing trips abroad to enhance your language learning experience.

-Students follow the AQA specification, which covers a wide range of topics, e.g. social issues and trends, aspects of Spanish-speaking society, multiculturalism, political and artistic culture, as well as aspects of political life in the Spanish-speaking world.
+The course covers a wide range of topics, e.g. social issues and trends, aspects of Spanish-speaking society, multiculturalism, political and artistic culture, as well as aspects of political life in the Spanish-speaking world.